dsyer/sagan-wiki/Get-the-source.md

 ### Prerequisites

 Depending on the option you choose below, you'll need a local Git or Subversion installation, or you can simply download and unpack a zip file.
-The choice is yours, but we recommend the git-based approach.
+The choice is yours, but we recommend the Git-based approach.

 ### Steps